Ismar Volić: Awards

 Volić was awarded a 2017-2018 Fulbright U.S. Scholar grant, which he used to visit University of Sarajevo.
 He was also selected as a Fulbright Specialist for three years in 2020.
 He has received several grants form the National Science Foundation as well as grants from the Simons Foundation and the Open Society Foundation.
+His work with the Institute for Mathematics and Democracy was funded by Schwab Charitable and the Hewlett Foundation.

+He was elected to the 2026 class of Fellows of the American Mathematical Society.